 The decision whether to employ an SRO, Class Three special enforcement officer, or other security staff rests with each school board of education based upon the needs of the school community.
 If a school board of education employs an SRO or Class Three special law enforcement officer, it must ensure that the assigned officer has received the training required by law.
 New Jersey law requires that any "safe schools resource officers" assigned to a public school must complete the safe schools resource officer training course developed pursuant to N.J.S.A.
-52:17B-71.8 before they can be assigned by a local board of education to serve as an SRO is required to comply with the safe schools resource officer training requirements outlined in N.J.S.A.
+52:17B-71.8 before they can be assigned by a local board of education to serve as an SRO.
+(N.J.S.A.
+18A:17-43.1.).
+Any Class Three special law enforcement officer assigned by a local board of education to serve as an SRO is required to comply with the safe schools resource officer training requirements outlined in N.J.S.A.
 18A:17-43.1.